wiskerpaddy/wiskerpaddy/README.md

 - 👋 Hi, I’m @wiskerpaddy
 - 👀 I’m interested in AR and AI in these days.
-- 🌱 I’m currently learning machine-learning.
+- 🌱 I’m currently learning machine-learning, C, SQL.

 <!---
 wiskerpaddy/wiskerpaddy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.